||2015-2018 North Carolina State University Raleigh, North Carolina

 December 2017 – May 2017- Information and communications coordinator, CALS International Program, NCSU

 - I was responsible for keeping the College of Agricultural and Life Science’s International Program website content up to date.

-September 2017 – Present – Graduate Trainer for Global Academy, CALS International Program, NCSU
+September 2017 – December 2017- Graduate Trainer for Global Academy, CALS International Program, NCSU

-- I am assisting visiting scholars from around the world who are here to receive training from researchers and professionals on various programs related to agricultural and life sciences.
+- I assisted visiting scholars from around the world who were visiting NC State University to receive training from researchers and professionals on various programs related to agricultural and life sciences.
 I also provided translations for scholars from French speaking countries.